Florida Department of Agriculture and Consumer Services

 - Adjusted Gross Income compliance certification to ensure eligibility

-- Direct deposit information to enable payment processing
+- Direct deposit information to enable payment processing.
+Look for card payment providers that offer competitive pricing and rates.

 The following forms will be needed to complete a CFAP application: